Skip to main content

 Viewing these cognitive changes through a biological lens transforms the narrative from one of personal deficit to one of physiological understanding.
 The lapses in memory or difficulty concentrating are tangible data points.
 They provide valuable information about your internal state.

 By learning to interpret these signals, you can begin a targeted investigation into the root causes, moving from a position of passive concern to one of proactive engagement with your own health.
-This journey begins with acknowledging that your is a direct reflection of your endocrine health.
+This journey begins with acknowledging that your cognitive function is a direct reflection of your endocrine health.

 Intermediate